craftcms/cms/docs/testing/testing-craft/getting-started.md

 ];
 ```

-The `tests/_craft/config` dir acts entirely the same as a normal [config directory](../config/README.md) in a Craft application.
+The `tests/_craft/config` dir acts entirely the same as a normal `config/` folder in a Craft application.
 The only difference is you cannot create a different configuration for web and console requests (I.E `app.web.php` vs `app.console.php`).
 If, for example, the project you are testing defines custom routes you can create a `routes.php` file
 which will be included in the craft configuration when setting up the test environment.